alphagov/registers-tech-docs/source/documentation/using_the_api/api_reference.md

 * when the register was last updated
 * how many entries and records the register contains

-You can find the latest entry number by looking at the register information and comparing the most recent entry number with your own copy.
+You can check the entry number you have locally is up to date with the register by comparing the value of `total-entries` for each.

 Example URL: `https://local-authority-eng.register.gov.uk/register`